ITALIAN POLITICAL SYSTEM

 Perhaps only in Italy could a political party only three years old (the Five Star Movement) led by a well-known comedian (Giuseppe Grillo) win around a quarter of the vote and become the largest single pary in the lower house.
 Yet Grillo is not actually in the Parliament because he falls foul of his own rule that no elected politician should have a criminal record (he has a 1980 driving conviction for manslaughter after a crash in which passengers were killed).

 Therefore Italian democracy remains a work in progress and a work in turmoil.
 We cannot be sure how long the new government will last, we cannot be sure that the electoral law will not be changed again, and we do not know what might be the consequences of a new election.
+The current prime minister has made it clear that he wishes to see a new constitutional architecture with a single legislative chamber elected through a system that produces a clear winner.
 Since Italy is the third largest member of the Eurozone, the politcal situation in the country has profound consequences for the whole Eurozone and by implication the world economy.

 If you would like to comment on this essay e-mail me